home-assistant/home-assistant.io/source/_integrations/swiss_public_transport.markdown

 {% configuration %}
 from:
-  description: The ID of the station of the start station.
+  description: The ID or name of the station of the start station.
-  required: true
+  required: false
   type: string
 to:
-  description: The ID of the station of the end station.
+  description: The ID or name of the station of the end station.
-  required: true
+  required: false
   type: string
+stationboard:
+  description: The ID or name of the station for a stationboard sensor.
+  required: false
+  type: string
+limit:
+  description: Limit the number of connection/departure objects the library should load.
+  required: false
+  default: 5
+  type: integer
 name:
   description: The name of the sensor.
   required: false